-We have audited the accompanying consolidated financial statements of Vassiliko Cement Works Public Company Limited (the "Group"), and separate financial statements of Vassiliko Cement Works Public Company Limited ("the Company") which are presented on pages 36 to 77, and comprise the consolidated statement of financial position as at 31 December 2017, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and including, a summary of significant accounting policies and notes to the consolidated and separate financial statements.
+We have audited the accompanying consolidated financial statements of Vassiliko Cement Works Public Company Limited (the "Company") and its subsidiaries (the "Group"), which are presented on pages 36 to 86 and comprise the consolidated statement of financial position as at 31 December 2018, and the consolidated statements of profit or loss and other comprehensive income, changes in equity and cash flows for the year then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, the accompanying consolidated and separated financial statements give a true and fair view of the consolidated financial position of the Group and the Company as at 31 December 2017, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
+In our opinion, the accompanying consolidated and separate financial statements give a true and fair view of the consolidated financial position of the Group and the Company as at 31 December 2018, and of its consolidated financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS-EU") and the requirements of the Cyprus Companies Law, Cap.
 113, as amended from time to time (the "Companies Law, Cap.
 113").